Does Whey Protein Lower Cholesterol? The Surprising Connection

 - Alcohol consumption: Drinking alcohol excessively can raise triglyceride levels and increase the risk of high blood pressure and heart problems.
 Moderation is vital - limit yourself to one drink per day for women and up to two drinks per day for men.

-- Stress management: Constant stress may cause bad habits like unhealthy eating and less exercise, impacting cholesterol levels.
+- Stress management: Constant stress may lead to bad habits like unhealthy eating and less exercise, which can impact cholesterol levels.
 Managing stress through exercise, relaxation techniques, or seeking support from family and friends is crucial.

 In conclusion, current evidence suggests that whey protein may have a surprising connection to lowering cholesterol levels.
 Studies indicate that whey protein can potentially decrease "bad" LDL cholesterol and improve overall lipid profiles.